 What’s the significance of the payroll tax?

 From the moment we earn our first paycheck, we begin paying into the federal retirement system.
 That’s because Social Security is designed to be a pay-as-we-go system financed mostly by payroll taxes from workers and employers.
-Currently, the payroll tax is capped at an annual salary of $168,600, and individuals with incomes higher than this amount—roughly 6 percent of the total working population—earn more than the taxable maximum.
-Raising the payroll tax cap to $400,000 or eliminating it altogether would create more revenue to fortify the trust fund.
+Currently, the payroll tax is capped at an annual salary of $168,600, and individuals with incomes higher than this amount—roughly

 How would privatizing Social Security work?

-The government-run accounts would be replaced by a privatized savings system based on self-directed retirement accounts.
+a privatized savings system based on self-directed retirement accounts.
 People could invest part of their payroll contributions in a separate account, whose value would fluctuate depending on their investment funds.
 Those who favor privatization insist it would increase the savings rate, yield better investment returns, produce higher retirement benefits, and boost the economy.
 Critics argue it would expose individuals to greater investment risks, putting middle-and lower-income Americans at a major disadvantage compared to their wealthy peers.
-Additionally, Social Security is a public good that provides a critical and reliable safety net—
+Additionally, Social Security is a public good that provides a critical and reliable safety net—by privatizing it, people would be putting their trust in an investment-based system.

 A Sacred Trust for All Americans